General flight information

 Getting to Cape Town is easy.
 You can fly directly to Cape Town International Airport from cities, such as London, Amsterdam, Frankfurt, Munich, Dubai, Abu Dhabi, Singapore, Istanbul, Luanda and Windhoek.
 From anywhere else, you can catch a two-hour connecting flight to Cape Town from Johannesburg.

 Flights from the United States will take about 20 hours, while direct flights from London take just 12 hours.

 South Africa is served by more than 70 international airlines and our national carrier, South African Airways, flies to many destinations in Europe, North and South America, Asia, Australia and New Zealand.

 Cape Town Tourism staff at Cape Town International Airport will help with any queries you have.
 However, if you require information before arriving, contact Cape Town Tourism on +27 21 487 6800 / +27 86 132 2223 or email email@example.com.
 Twitter: @CapeTownTourism Facebook: I ♥ Cape Town

-From Cape Town International Airport you can either hire a car, take a

-    metered cab, or catch the MyCiti shuttle bus to the city centre, which is

-    approximately 20km away.
+From Cape Town International Airport you can either hire a car, take a metered cab, or catch the MyCiti shuttle bus to the city centre, which is approximately 20km away.

-    The MyCiti bus is the cheapest option, costing just R53 for adults and

-    R26.50 for children between the ages of four and 11 (children younger than

-    four travel for free).
-The bus leaves the airport every 20 minutes between

-    05h10 and 22h00.
-It stops at the Civic Centre in Hertzog Boulevard, from

-    where you can catch connecting busses and taxis.
+The MyCiti bus is the cheapest option.
+The bus leaves the airport every 20 minutes between 05h10 and 22h00.
+It stops at the Civic Centre in Hertzog Boulevard, from where you can catch connecting busses and taxis.

-    Read more about the MyCiti bus shuttle service on the City of Cape Town
+Read more about the MyCiti bus shuttle service on the City of Cape Town website.

-    website.